seed-labs/seed-labs/lab-setup/apple-arm/VM_Building.md

 ## Building the VM

 We could not find the ARM version of Ubuntu 20.04, so we will install Ubuntu 22.04 instead.
-A detailed instruction is provided in ....
+A detailed instruction is provided in [README.md](./README.md).

 ## Installing the Software

-Describe the status ...
+- During the setup of VM we need to run a script in ```/src-cloud``` to install the necessary software.
+The script will throw an error ```E: Package 'gcc-multilib' has no installation candidate``` as the package is not available for ARM architecture.
+This package is required for the compilation of 32-bit so it will cause problem in the compilation of some labs.
+We will need to find a way to install this package.

 ## Lab Testing